Monodora globiflora

 Monodora globiflora is a species of plant in the family Annonaceae.
 It is native to Tanzania.
-Thomas Couvreur, the botanist who first formally described the species, named it after its inner petals that touch one another, but are not fused, and form a globe-shaped structure.
+Thomas Couvreur, the botanist who first formally described the species, named it after its inner petals that touch one another, but are not fused, and form a globe–shaped structure.

 Description

-It is a tree reaching 4 meters in height.
+It is a tree reaching 4 m in height.
 Its branches have lenticels.
-Its papery leaves are 12-13 by 4-5 centimeters and come to a point at their tips.
+Its papery leaves are 12-13 by 4-5 cm and come to a point at their tips.
 The leaves are smooth on their upper and lightly hairy on their lower surfaces.
 Its petioles are 8 millimeters long.
 Its pendulous flowers are solitary and axillary.
-Each flower is on a thin, lightly hairy pedicel 40-45 millimeters long.
-Its flowers have 3 sepals that are 8-10 by 6-8 millimeters long with densely hairy margins.
+Each flower is on a thin, lightly hairy pedicel 40–45 millimeters long.
+Its flowers have 3 sepals that are 8–10 by 6–8 millimeters long with densely hairy margins.
 Its 6 petals are arranged in two rows of 3.
 The smooth outer petals are light yellow with red highlights, or light green with dark green highlights, and curve slightly backwards.
-The outer petals are 28-32 by 18-23 millimeters and have wavy margins.
-The inner petals have a 3-5 by 2-4 millimeter claw at their base and a 7-8 by 10-12 millimeter blade, and are the same color as the outer petals.
+The outer petals are 28–32 by 18–23 millimeters and have wavy margins.
+The inner petals have a 3–5 by 2–4 millimeter claw at their base and a 7–8 by 10–12 millimeter blade, and are the same color as the outer petals.
 Its stamens are 0.8 millimeters long.
-Its smooth fruit are 4-5 centimeters in diameter.
+Its smooth fruit are 4-5 cm in diameter.
 Its seeds are 15 by 7 millimeters.